Frederick Irwin Anglican School is one of the oldest Independent schools in the Peel Region.

-Our School opened in February 1991 with 175 students and in 2011 has 1357 students from Kindergarten to Year 12.
+The School opened in February 1991 with 175 students and now has 1530 students from Kindergarten to Year 12.

-Captain Irwin was a practising Anglican and also played a significant role in the establishment of the General Board of Education during his second term as Relieving Governor of the Colony.
+Captain Irwin was a practising Anglican and also played a significant role in the establishment of the General Board of Education during his second term as Relieving Governor of the Swan River Colony.

-The Irwin River which rises in the Lower Murchison Region and flows into the Indian Ocean at Dongara was named after him in recognition of his contributions to the development of the Swan River Colony, as was Chidley Point.
+The Irwin River, which rises in the Lower Murchison Region and flows into the Indian Ocean at Dongara, was named after him in recognition of his contributions to the development of the Swan River Colony, as was Chidley Point.